Manifesto for Perinatal Mental Health in Belgium

 5. Training for all professionals in the perinatal care and welfare chain

-Knowledge of perinatal mental health should be a mandatory component in the basic training courses of doctors, midwives, psychologists, social workers and other involved professional groups.
+Knowledge of perinatal mental health should be a mandatory component in the core training for doctors, midwives, psychologists, social workers and other involved professional groups.
 However, that alone is not enough.
-There must also be room for deepening and specialization in continuing education, so that professionals recognize risks in time, act effectively and work together in an interdisciplinary way with knowledge of the facts.
-Quality care starts with expertise.
+Continuing education must also provide room for further development and specialization, enabling professionals to identify risks in a timely manner, act effectively, and collaborate across disciplines with expertise.
+High-quality care starts with expertise.

 6. Strengthen formal and informal networks around young parents

 Emotional and practical support in the perinatal period, including in case of pregnancy loss, is the most powerful buffer against mental problems among parents.
-Structural support for maternity and family care, parent groups, peer support and community building offers them resilience, breaks isolation and prevents early symptoms from escalating.
+Structural support for maternity and family care, parent groups, peer support and community building enhances resilience, breaks isolation and prevents early symptoms from escalating.

-8. Invest in quality childcare as a foundation for mental health
+8. Invest in high-quality childcare as a foundation for mental health

-Safe, warm and reliable childcare offers young children stability and development opportunities, and gives parents the space to recharge, resume work or seek help.
-Quality childcare requires structural investments in training, reducing workload and fair remuneration for every professional in the sector.
-Those who care for the little ones deserve social recognition and respect in pay and policy.
+Safe, warm, and reliable childcare offers young children stability and development opportunities, while giving parents the space to recharge, resume work or seek help.
+High-quality childcare requires structural investment in training, reduced workload and fair remuneration for every professional in the sector.
+Those who care for the youngest deserve both social recognition and respect in wages and policy.

 9. Invest in research and data for effective policy